CillyDev/Kin-Harbour/README.md

 ## Kinharbour

-Kinharbour is a personal project to build an invite-only self-contained social hub for small groups (friends/family/significant others/housemates/teams), delivered as a dedicated private instance.
+Kinharbour is a personal project aiming to build an invite-only self-contained social hub for small groups (friends/family/significant others/housemates/teams), delivered as a dedicated private instance.
 It plans on replacing noisy social media with a calm, private space for sharing updates, planning events, and keeping track of the little things in life while keeping ownership of your data in the hands of the user.

 ## Planned Concept